 Positioning outlines why your product is unique in comparison to market alternatives.
 Messaging describes to your target segments what you’ll do to deliver on the promises made in your positioning statement.

-A value proposition is different from positioning because they’re a promise you make to your customer and describes the benefits your product or service will bring your customer.
+A value proposition is different from positioning in that it's a promise you make to your customer and describes the benefits your product or service will bring to your target audience.

 Positioning refers to acquiring space in the mind of the consumer.
 On the other hand, differentiation is a tactic commonly used by companies to make their offering stand out and appeal to their target market more effectively.